gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm bein' careful!
 And it ain't stupid!" he yelled back.
-A dozen powerful one-armed strokes and he dragged himself up out of the water, nearly flipping the dinghy over as he did so.
+A dozen powerful one-armed strokes and he dragged himself up out of the water, nearly flipping the dinghy over.

 Finner was too busy not drowning to really notice this.
 He'd managed to kick off one boot[^one-boot]